Introduction

 Gameplay

 The Eldest Hand will draw one card from the stock, or the top card of the discard pile.
-When drawing from the stock, the Eldest hand may either replace one of their face-down cards with the drawn card, then placing that face-down card into the discard pile face-up, or they may discard that very card which they drew from the stock.
+When drawing from the stock, the Eldest hand may either replace one of their face-down cards with the drawn card, then place that face-down card into the discard pile face-up, or they may discard that very card which they drew from the stock.

 When drawing from the discard pile, a Player must replace a card in their rows.
 A card that was drawn from the discard pile may not be discarded the same turn it was drawn.